great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

         .. code-block:: bash

             Attempting to instantiate class from config...
-            Instantiating as a Checkpoint, since class_name is Checkpoint
+            Instantiating as a SimpleCheckpoint, since class_name is SimpleCheckpoint Successfully instantiated SimpleCheckpoint

-            Successfully instantiated Checkpoint

-            Checkpoint class name: Checkpoint
+            Checkpoint class name: SimpleCheckpoint

         If something about your configuration wasn't set up correctly, ``test_yaml_config`` will raise an error.

-        4. **Iterate as necessary.**

-        From here, iterate by editing your config and re-running ``test_yaml_config``, adding config blocks for additional validations, action_list constituent actions, batch_request variations, etc.

-        5. **Check your stored Checkpoint config.**
+        4. **Check your stored Checkpoint config.**

-        If the Store Backend of your Checkpoint Store is on the local filesystem, you can navigate to the ``base_directory`` for (configured in ``great_expectations.yml``) and find the configuration files corresponding to the Checkpoints you created.
+        If the Store Backend of your Checkpoint Store is on the local filesystem, you can navigate to the ``checkpoints`` store directory that is configured in ``great_expectations.yml`` and find the configuration files corresponding to the Checkpoints you created.

-        6. **(Optional:) Test running the new Checkpoint.**
+        5. **(Optional:) Test running the new Checkpoint.**

-        Note that when ``test_yaml_config`` runs successfully, it saves the specified Checkpoint configuration to the Store Backend configured for the Checkpoint Configuration store of your DataContext.
+        Note that when ``test_yaml_config`` runs successfully, it saves the specified Checkpoint configuration to the Store backend configured for the Checkpoint Configuration store of your Data Context.
 This means that you can also test ``context.run_checkpoint``, right within your notebook:

         .. code-block:: python